 Mark Bowren, BS

-Mark is a second-year Clinical Psychology Graduate Student and fellow of the Behavioral-Biomedical Interface Training Program under the mentorship of Dr. Dan Tranel.
+Mark is in his last year as a Clinical Psychology Graduate Student and fellow of the Behavioral-Biomedical Interface Training Program under the mentorship of Dr. Dan Tranel.
 His work in the lab focuses on the use of neuroimaging to predict cognitive and behavioral deficits following brain damage.

 Nicholas Trapp, MD, MS

 Nick recently completed his residency in psychiatry at Washington University and has joined the University of Iowa Department of Psychiatry as a neuromodulation fellow.
 He has an ongoing project that uses functional connectivity MRI for identifying individualized stimulation targets for a trial using repetitive TMS to treat traumatic brain injury-induced depression.

 Postdoctoral Research Fellow

 Justin is a postdoctoral fellow working with Dr. Boes and Dr. Dan Tranel.
 His research focuses on how brain damage and brain stimulation affect cognition and behavior.

 Nick graduated from the Carver College of Medicine and is working as a Psychiatry Resident at Iowa.
 He is part of the Physician Scientist Training Pathway and will be involved in improving and developing new neuroimaging methods in the lab.